FSLogix/Invoke-FslShrinkDisk/README.md

 ### .EXAMPLE
     C:\PS> Invoke-FslShrinkDisk.ps1 -Path \\server\share -Recurse -RatioFreeSpace 0.3
 This shrinks all disks in the specified share recursively while not processing disks which have less than 30% whitespace instead of the default 15%.

+### .EXAMPLE
+    C:\PS> Invoke-FslShrinkDisk.ps1 -Path \\server\share -Recurse -PassThru IgnoreLessThanGB 3 -DeleteOlderThanDays 90 -LogFilePath C:\MyLogFile.csv -ThrottleLimit 20 -RatioFreeSpace 0.3
+This does all of the above examples, but together.

 ### .LINK
 https://github.com/FSLogix/Invoke-FslShrinkDisk.ps1/